deltachat/deltachat-core/README.md

    the ``-u`` causes the pip-install to put a ``meson`` command line tool into ``~/.local/`` or %APPDATA%\Python on Windows.

-4. run ``meson --version`` verify it's at at least version 0.48.0 now.
+4. run ``meson --version`` to verify it's at at least version 0.48.0 now.
    If the ``meson`` command is not found, add ``~/.local/bin`` to ``PATH`` and try again (``export PATH=~/.local/bin:$PATH`` on many unix-y terminals).